Anxious Right Now? Quick Reframe

 AI Catastrophizing

 Jumping to the worst-case AI scenario as though it's inevitable and imminent.
+If you find yourself catastrophizing about AI making life-or-death medical decisions, that's this distortion at work.
 When this pattern becomes persistent and all-consuming, it can spiral into AI-related derealization and psychosis-like symptoms.

 Anxious thought